kvrhdn/tfe-run/README.md

     # and is useful for creating previews of changes.
     speculative: false

+    # Whether we should wait for the non-speculative run to be applied.
+This
+    # will block until the run is finished.
+    wait-for-completion: true

     # The contents of a auto.tfvars file that will be uploaded to Terraform
     # Cloud.
 This can be used to set Terraform variables.
     tf-vars: |